Chumita003/Phys763.HW3-ReadoutAnalysis/README.md

 It depends on experimental datasets and calibration infrastructure available through the **QOLab / Qualibrate environment used in PHY 763**, which are not publicly accessible.

-For this reason, the `data/` directory is intentionally excluded from this repository.
+For this reason, the `data` directory is intentionally excluded from this repository.

 The notebook and accompanying PDF are provided to illustrate the **full analysis workflow, methodology, and physical interpretation** of the experiments.